 Once we have decided to continue with the dental implant, the implant is placed in your jawbone in a single appointment in the dental surgery.
 In order for the implant to fuse to your jawbone, we need to allow time for the area to heal.
 This can take weeks to months.

-Once the dentist feels the area is healed, an impression will be taken of the area and your new crown, bridge or denture will be made and fitted to the implant.
+Once the implant dentist feels the area is healed, an impression will be taken of the area and your new crown, bridge or denture will be made and fitted to the dental implant.

 As with many dental procedures, this is the most common question asked.
 Most dental implants are placed in the dental surgery under local anaesthetic.
 After the local anaesthetic, which can sting for a few seconds, you are numb and will not feel any pain during the procedure.